 What happens if I sell my home in the UK while non-resident?

 This is a complicated situation.
 The first thing to check is that you are definitely non-resident.
 If you are a UK resident, you will be fully liable to CGT on disposals of assets located anywhere in the world, not just your UK-located assets.

-Secondly, note that you must now report the disposal within 30 days of completion using HMRC’s new Report and pay CGT on UK property service.
+Secondly, note that you must report the disposal within 60 days of completion using HMRC’s Report and pay CGT on UK property service.
 Tax will also be due by the same point, if there is any due.
 If you need to file a Self Assessment tax return for the year, you will need to ensure that the gains are included even if you have already reported them to HMRC using this service.
-For more information, see How do I report capital gains to HMRC and pay my CGT bill?.
+For more information, see How and when do I report capital gains to HMRC and pay my CGT bill?.

 - You must first calculate the amount of the gain which is in scope of UK CGT (or NRCGT, for disposals of UK residential property prior to 6 April 2019).